 The Victims of Crime Act (VOCA) Fund was created by Congress in 1984 to provide federal support to state and local programs that assist victims of crime.
-VOCA uses non-taxpayer money from the Crime Victims Fund for several programs that serve victims of crime, including state-formula victim assistance grants.
-These funds, which are generated by fines paid by federal criminals, support services to four million victims of all types of crimes annually through thousands of direct service agencies such as domestic violence shelters, rape crisis centers, and child abuse treatment programs.
-Sustained VOCA funds are critically needed to respond to the crisis caused by the dangerous lack of available services for victims of domestic and sexual violence.
+VOCA uses non-taxpayer money from the Crime Victims Fund (CVF) for programs that serve victims of crime, including state-formula victim assistance grants.
+These funds, which are generated by fines paid by federal criminals, support services to over 6 million victims of all types of crimes annually, through 6,462 direct service organizations such as domestic violence shelters, rape crisis centers, and child abuse treatment programs.
+Sustained VOCA funds are needed to respond to the dangerous lack of available services for victims.

 The National Network to End Domestic Violence urges Congress to act quickly to save Victims of Crime Act (VOCA) funding by amending the law to deposit penalties and fines from non-prosecution and deferred prosecution agreements into the Crime Victims Fund (CVF).
 In federal Fiscal Years 2015-2018, Congress released substantially larger sums from the CVF.
 This funding assists millions of victims of crime each year.
 However, recently the VOCA funds released annually have begun to decline because of shrinking deposits and subsequent declines in the CVF balance.
 The declines are due to prosecutorial strategies that have changed over the course of the last decade, and are not a partisan issue.
 When deposits into the CVF are reduced, the amount allocated to states for victim services is reduced.
 As state and local budget cuts loom on the horizon, it is more important than ever to sustain VOCA.
 If VOCA is not sustained, victim service providers will lose critical funds and have to close or reduce services.